tommarvoloriddle/Machine-Learning-for-Cyber-Security/README.md

 2. Navigate to the fine_pruning.ipynb file and open it.

 3. Follow the instructions in the notebook for fine-tuning and evaluation.

-## Additional Information

-- For more details and customization options, refer to the README.md file.